 - 1.1.
 The revenue budgets (2023/24) and Medium-Term Financial Plans for North Northamptonshire Council for the General Fund and the Housing Revenue Account were approved by Council at its meeting on 23rd February 2023.
-The purpose of this report is to set out the forecast outturn position 2023/24 for the Council for the General Fund the Housing Revenue Account and the Dedicated Schools Grant. - 1.2.
-This monitoring report sets out the material financial issues identified since the 2023/24 budget was set, based on the income and expenditure as at the end of May 2023 (Period 2) and reflects the views of the Assistant Directors and budget managers within the Directorates. - 1.3.
+The purpose of this report is to set out the forecast outturn position for the Council for 2023/24 for the General Fund the Housing Revenue Account and the Dedicated Schools Grant. - 1.2.
+This monitoring report sets out the material financial issues identified since the 2023/24 budget was set, based on the income and expenditure as at the end of June 2023 (Period 3) and reflects the views of the Assistant Directors and budget managers within the Directorates. - 1.3.
 As part of the ongoing monitoring process, work will continue to examine income and expenditure and activity data, against the available budgets to support the position presented and help to shape the medium-term financial plan.